Google Pixel 9a review: The Energizer Pixel

 (Image credit: Michael Hicks / Android Central)

-Despite the 9a's tradeoffs in other areas, it's visually uncompromised from the Pixel 9 — except for its lesser Gorilla Glass protection, slightly thicker bezels, and 1,000,000:1 contrast ratio.
-I watched vivid YouTube nature videos side-by-side on the Pixel 9 and 9a, and I couldn't see any clear difference in color accuracy or contrast.
+Despite the 9a's tradeoffs in other areas, it's visually uncompromised from the Pixel 9 — except for its lesser Gorilla Glass protection, slightly thicker black border, and 1,000,000:1 contrast ratio.
+I watched vivid YouTube nature videos side by side on the Pixel 9 and 9a, and I couldn't see any clear difference in color accuracy or contrast.

-Unless you're used to QHD+ resolution or have PWM sensitivity, you should be perfectly satisfied with the 9a display experience.
+Unless you're used to QHD+ resolution or have PWM sensitivity, you should love the Pixel 9a display experience.
 Just be ready to buy a screen protector.

 Google Pixel 9a: Hardware and performance